 Financing – Once an offer is accepted, the purchase agreement paperwork is forwarded to your lender to secure firm and fully approved financing for the property.
 A thorough preapproval should help this process remain pretty straight forward as your application and credit check should be complete by this stage.
 The lender will request a copy of the MLS data to submit to the underwriter, and the lender may also request an appraisal to be done to ensure that the requested loan is not beyond the value of the property.
 This verifies that, in the unfortunate event of mortgage default, the lender will not be left with a debt or liability that is larger than the home’s value.
 Upon completion of the lender’s diligence, a letter of commitment will be issued, outlining the details of the mortgage, including term, rate, and other specifics.
 This process often takes about 5 business days, but can be done quicker in some cases.

 Home inspection – Buyers can decide whether they’d like to hire a certified home inspector to examine the components and structure of the home, ensuring that there are no major issues to be mindful of.
 From attic insulation to foundation integrity… from proper window function, to plumbing leaks – the inspector will take a close and careful look to determine that all systems are a go.
-Should a major problem or deficiency be revealed that you were previously unaware of, you have the option to walk from the deal, or renegotiate with the Sellers based on added costs you may be required to incur.
+Should a major problem or deficiency be revealed that the Buyers were previously unaware of, they have the option to walk from the deal, or renegotiate with the Sellers based on added costs expected to be incurred to remediate or upgrade.

 Condition of Sale – Sometimes, a purchase is subject to the sale of the Buyer’s existing property.
 This ensures a Buyer is protected from owning two properties in the event that the purchased property is required to close before the existing home is sold (In some cases, this would not be possible if the equity of the existing property is required to fund the new one… if it’s not sold, this could leave the Buyer is quite a predicament in the event that financing to close on the purchase cannot be obtained).
 This condition typically outlines the address of the ‘back-up’ home, as well as the timeline requested for this sale to be completed.
 Usually, there is also a secondary clause that allows the Seller to continue marketing the home, as well as instructions for what would happen in the event of a second offer being received, and how long the first Buyer has ‘first right’ to the property before getting ‘bumped’ by another Buyer’s offer.